 Our goal was to write a book about the four seasons.

 We used a spread of two pages for each of our seasons.

 The girls wrote the name of the season and then filled the two pages with images.

-They used Christmas and Valentine stickers for winter.
-They drew snowflakes and Christmas trees.
+They used Christmas and Valentine stickers for winter and then drew snowflakes and Christmas trees.

 They added the sun for summer and lots of flowers for spring.

 I added an extra writing challenge for my first grader.